-Solvency Capital Requirement means the consolidated group Solvency Capital Requirement pursuant to the Applicable Regulations (regardless of the terminology used by the Applicable Regulations).
+Solvency Capital Requirement at any time as applicable means the consolidated group Solvency Capital Requirement pursuant to the Applicable Regulations (regardless of the terminology used at such time by the Applicable Regulations).

 Solvency Condition means that (a) the Issuer is able to pay its debts to its unsubordinated and unsecured creditors as they fall due and (b) the Issuer's Assets exceed its Liabilities (including Liabilities that are, or are expressed to be, subordinated (whether only in the event of an Issuer Winding-Up or otherwise) to the claims of unsubordinated creditors of the Issuer (such subordinated claims including any claims with respect to instruments that qualify as Tier 2 Own Funds or Tier 3 Own Funds (in each case whether or not such securities count as Tier 2 Own Funds or Tier 3 Own Funds, respectively, at the time) of the Issuer), other than to those whose claims are in respect of Parity Obligations or Junior Obligations).